Safety is a non-negotiable priority

 We believe in Zero Harm to People, Environment, Cargo and Property

 We also commit to taking personal responsibility for safety, communicating safety concerns, actively sharing best practices and learning from near-miss incidents.
+All crew and subcontractors must undergo proper safety training before going on board.
+Where relevant, safe work procedures include hazard identification, responsible handling and proper storage of hazardous goods/substances, proper use of equipment, and piracy risk assessments.

 Crisis Management Plan